MonoHelixCom/alexa-skills-myfridge/README.md

 Example user interactions:

   User:  "Alexa, what's the temperature in My Fridge."
-  Alexa: "Your fridge says the temperature inside is 5.2 degrees, humidity of 30.5 percent"
+  Alexa: "Your fridge says the temperature inside is 5.2 degrees."

 ## References
 Some of the code and documentation is based on: https://github.com/amzn/alexa-skills-kit-js